-When your kids come home with all that loot and start sorting through it, the shear volume may make you freak out (more than the pint-sized grim reaper at your door did).
-Seriously, what are you going to do with all that candy?
+Although you may have decided to give out non-edible treats this Halloween, chances are your neighbors are still handing out the sweet stuff.
+When your kids come home from trick-or-treating with all that loot and start sorting through it, the sheer volume may make you freak out (more than the pint-sized grim reaper at your door did).
+What are you going to do with all that candy?
 You could let the kids eat most of it in one sitting (and get sick), or you might be tempted to dump it in the trash.
 No need to take drastic measures.
-I recommend giving your kids the opportunity to pick out a few of their favorite pieces, then make the rest disappear like magic.
+I recommend giving your kids the opportunity to pick out a few of their favorite pieces and then make the rest disappear like magic.
 Read on for a few neat tricks.

 The days finally have a real fall crispness to them, the last of the leaves are turning, and windows and front steps are flickering with the glow of carved pumpkins at night.
 All month we have been reporting on special Halloween events for kids and families throughout the greater Boston area.
 And during this, the final week before Halloween, there’s plenty of spooky fun for Boston kids and families, from costume parades and pumpkin festivals to town-wide trick or treating events.